-HCP is a Platform as a Service (PaaS) tailored to SAP environments.
-Currently available on SAP’s public cloud, we expect that SAP will soon propose HCP on private clouds; an alternative that many businesses we talk with would prefer.
+SCP is a Platform as a Service (PaaS) tailored to SAP environments.
+Currently available on SAP’s public cloud, we expect that SAP will soon propose SCP on private clouds; an alternative that many businesses we talk with would prefer.

 On our side, Atos is a major SAP solutions partner with more than 6 200 SAP implementations worldwide, serving 3 million users.
-In this post, I’ll give a short overview of how the HANA Cloud Platform (HCP) delivers agility to businesses while carefully protecting their existing SAP business core systems.
+In this post, I’ll give a short overview of how the SAP Cloud Platform (SCP) delivers agility to businesses while carefully protecting their existing SAP business core systems.

 Accelerating delivery of agile, cloud applications

 Overall, customers report a dramatic acceleration in the iterative “develop to deploy” cycle of agile applications, allowing them to respond to – and even anticipate – changing business needs.

 Customers have powerful development toolkits for agile applications as well as multiple programming languages (SCP includes SAP open source UI5 and JAVA).
 Most importantly, developers focus on business logic, leveraging reusable “backing services” designed for SAP environments and leaving aside the time consuming work of application packaging and deployment, which is automated by SCP’s release engineering tool chain.
 In addition, they have invaluable guidance for what we might call “DevOps with discipline”, in SAP Best Practices and tools for DevOps CD/CI pipelines.